Book plans to return to quarterback Irish in 2020 season

 So does running back Tony Jones Jr., who rushed for 135 yards against Iowa State on 11 carries, including an 84-yard touchdown run in the third quarter.

-Notre Dame initially posted a story late Saturday on its athletic website that hinted Jones was foregoing his fifth season at Notre Dame.
-But athletic spokeswoman Clare Kramer, the story’s author, said Monday that Jones has not made a decision. ”Tony Jones Jr. does have one year of eligibility remaining,” Kramer said.
+Team spokeswoman Clare Kramer said Monday that Jones has not made a decision. ”Tony Jones Jr. does have one year of eligibility remaining,” Kramer said.

 Jones finished the season as Notre Dame’s leading rusher with 857 yards on 144 carries (6.0 average) and six touchdowns in 12 games, missing one game with a sore hip.
-He went over 100 yards five times, with a career-best 176 on 25 carries against Southern California Oct.
-12.
+He went over 100 yards five times, with a career-best 176 on 25 carries against Southern California.

-If Jones returns, the Irish running back group also would include Jafar Armstrong, C’Bo Flemister, Jahmir Smith, Avery Davis and Kyren Williams and five-star incoming freshman Chris Tyree.
+If Jones returns, the Irish running back group could include Jafar Armstrong, C’Bo Flemister, Jahmir Smith, Avery Davis and Kyren Williams and five-star incoming freshman Chris Tyree.

 Book has played in 35 games for Notre Dame and is 20-3 since taking over as the starting quarterback in 2018.
 This season, he completed 240 of 399 passes (60%) for 3,034 yards and 34 touchdowns with six interceptions.
 He rushed 112 times for 546 yards (second to Jones) and four touchdowns.